 If you weren’t able to visit us last year but plan to come up this summer, check out these recommendations for an extra special vacation.

-Celebrate a Century!
-2022 not only marks the 100th anniversary of Whalehead’s groundbreaking, but the 100th wedding anniversary of the mansion’s original owners, the Knights.
-Tour this beautifully restored landmark, and watch our summer events calendar for the weekly Cork and Craft and Yoga in the Park events held on Whalehead’s lawn.
+Step Off The Beach and Back in Time!
+Visiting Whalehead is like going back in time.
+Whalehead is a beautifully restored 1920s-era Art Nouveau-style mansion-turned-museum.
+Tour this beautifully restored landmark and watch our summer events calendar for the weekly Cork and Craft and Yoga in the Park events held on Whalehead’s lawn.

 Get Back to Nature!
 You’ve packed your flip-flops, but what about your hiking shoes?
 Currituck County is home to multiple nature trails at Pine Island Audubon Sanctuary and the Currituck Banks National Estuarine Reserve.
 Enjoy a walk through these serene maritime forests and bring your camera to capture the wildlife.